Procrafterplayz69/CreepySalHackPlus/README.md

 Creepy salhack project has been continued by Procrafterplayz

 Porcrafterplayz added some features to the client such us offhand that is in the original salhack

+The keybind is rshift

+## build

+gradlew setupdecompworkspace

+gradlew build